Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 Especially later at night, the Vucciria area is most lively.
 Mingle with the colorful crowd and buy cheap drinks - and food.

-For more sophisticated - and expensive - fun, the Politeama area is the place to be.
-The clientele is more upper-middle class.
-There are lots of good foods and drinks.
+For more sophisticated fun, the Politeama area is the place to be.
+The clientele is more upper-middle class, and there are lots of good foods and drinks.

-All places offer drinks as well as large and small meals.
+All places offer drinks and large and small meals.
 In the old town, there are delicious and cheap snacks to have with your beer.
-In Politeama prices are higher but so is the standard of the places.
+In Politeama, prices are higher, but so is the standard of the places.

 In the better areas, you will sit at terrace tables.
 In the old town, people stand or sit in the streets.